-TRAN SPARENCY INTEGRITY contrib mpany discloses information on its approach to climate outions, including details on all of the following: e basis for determining the volume of the financial contributions; e total volume of finance (per year); e project recipients; The company fulfils SBTi guidance to derive the volume of finance that it contributes to beyond value chain mitigation (BVCM), without claiming compensation of neutralisation of emissions: The financial contribution is equivalent to science-aligned carbon price.
-(We understand that this should entail a carbon price of at least USD 100/tCQ2; see section 4.1.1).
-The carbon price is applied to 100% of scope 1, 2 and 3 emissions.
-N/A The company partially fulfils SBTi guidance to derive the volume of finance that it contributes to beyond value chain mitigation (BVCM), without claiming compensation of neutralisation of emissions: The financial contribution is equivalent to an internal carbon price of at least USD 50/tCO2e.
-The carbon price is applied to at least 50% of scope 1, 2 and 3 emissions. climate mpany only discloses some information on its approach to e contributions, including: e total volume of finance (per year).
-The company makes significant contributions to climate change N/A mitigation beyond its value chain, without claiming the neutralisation of its emissions, but does not meet the criteria above. withou mpany alludes to possible climate contributions but It providing sufficient clarity on the volume of finance ed and other details.
-The company does not assume responsibility for its unabated emissions through climate contributions, or the volume of finance is insufficient, compared to the thresholds indicated above. ?
-The company provides insufficient information to assess the sufficiency of its climate contributions.
+(TRANSPARENCE INTEGRITY • The company makes contributions to climate change action beyond its value chain, publishing all of the following information: the basis for determining the volume of the financial contributions; the total volume of finance (per year); the project recipients; and explicit clarification regarding any claims the company plans to make from the outcomes of such contributions.
+The company fulfils the Science Based Target initiative's (SBTi) guidance to derive the volume of finance that it contributes to beyond value chain mitigation (BVCM; see guiding principles in section 4.1.1), without claiming compensation or neutralisation of emissions: The financial contribution is equivalent to a science-aligned carbon price.
+We understand that this should entail a carbon price of at least USD 100/tCO2 (see section 4.1.1).
+The carbon price is applied to 100% of scope 1, 2 and 3 emissions. • The company makes contributions to climate change action beyond its value chain, meeting only three of the four good practice transparency criteria listed above.
+The company partially fulfils the SBTi guidance to derive the volume of finance that it contributes to beyond value chain mitigation (BVCM), without claiming compensation or neutralisation of emissions: The financial contribution is equivalent to an internal carbon price of at least USD 50/tCO2e.
+The carbon price is applied to at least 50% of scope 1, 2 and 3 emissions.
+The company makes contributions to climate change action beyond its value chain, meeting only two of the four good practice transparency criteria listed above.
+The company makes contributions to climate change action beyond its value chain, without claiming the neutralisation of its emissions, but does not meet the criteria above. • The company makes contributions to climate change action beyond its value chain, meeting only one of the good practice transparency criteria listed above.
+The company makes significant contributions to climate change action beyond its value chain, but makes inappropriate claims.
+This includes support for non-durable carbon dioxide removal projects for the purpose of claiming the neutralisation of residual emissions, or supporting carbon crediting projects for the purpose of an offsetting claim. <or></or> The company supports climate change action beyond its value chain, without claiming the neutralisation of its emissions, but the scale of support is not significant.
+0 The company provides insufficient or no details on its contributions to climate change action beyond its value chain.
+The company does not make climate contributions. ?
+The company provides insufficient information to assess the sufficiency of its climate contributions and claims.